sprinteins/se-uilib/Readme.md

-# UI Lib
+# DPDHL UI Lib

-- Every folder in root that starts with `_` is an experiment.
+This UI library is a client-technology independent unofficial implementation of the [DPDHL Brand Guide](https://www.dpdhl-brands.com/dpdhl-group/en.html).

+You can use it in vanilla HTML, or with frameworks such as [Svelte](https://svelte.dev/), [React](https://reactjs.org/) oder [Angular](https://angular.io/.)